Employee recruitment and selection

 You have undoubtedly heard about cases of sexual harassment and assault on college campuses across the nation.
 How are these issues being addressed at WMU?
 How do you support a student or colleague who reaches out to you for help?
 What about privacy and confidentiality concerns?
 This program answers these questions and covers steps faculty, staff and graduate assistants can take to improve safety at all WMU locations.
 Though open to all WMU employees, anyone designated as a Responsible Employee or Campus Security Authority is strongly encouraged to attend (see Responsible Employee List).

-All sessions are currently scheduled to be held in 1910 Sangren.
+All sessions are scheduled to be held in 1231 Trimpe.

 Registration for the How to Respond to a Disclosure program is available online through the Faculty Development Workshop website.